MikeTam1021/friendly-101/docs/homebrew.rst

 .. note::

    Python 3 is the next major version of the Python programming language.
 It is a backward-incompatible upgrade, however migration guides for `Python <https://docs.python.org/3/howto/pyporting.html>`_ and `Django <https://docs.djangoproject.com/en/1.7/topics/python3/>`_ exist.
-Eventually updating code to Python 3 compatibility is  a good idea in the long run, Python 2 is excepted to be supported `until 2020 <https://www.python.org/dev/peps/pep-0373/>`_ at the time of this writing.
+Updating code to Python 3 compatibility is a good idea in the long run, but Python 2 is excepted to be supported `until 2020 <https://www.python.org/dev/peps/pep-0373/>`_ at the time of this writing.

 Installing SQLite
 -----------------

 Django also requires a `SQL database <https://docs.djangoproject.com/en/1.7/intro/install/#set-up-a-database>`_. `SQL <https://en.wikipedia.org/wiki/SQL>`_, which stands for Structured Query Language, is a category of programming languages that interact with `relational databases <http://en.wikipedia.org/wiki/Relational_database>`_.

-`SQLite <http://www.sqlite.org/>`_ is a good candidate for beginner developers because it's easier to use than its more complicated but more robust peers, like `PostgreSQL <http://www.postgresql.org/>`_ and `MySQL <http://www.mysql.com/>`_.
+`SQLite <http://www.sqlite.org/>`_ is a good candidate for beginner developers because it's easier to use than its more complex but more robust peers, like `PostgreSQL <http://www.postgresql.org/>`_ and `MySQL <http://www.mysql.com/>`_.

 .. code-block:: bash